ToolBrain: A Flexible Reinforcement Learning Framework for Agentic Tools: Related Work

 \section{Related Work}

 ToolBrain builds upon a rich landscape of agent and RL frameworks.
 Although numerous systems facilitate agent development, they often present trade-offs in usability, flexibility, and the steep learning curve associated with reinforcement learning.
-To position our contributions, we compare ToolBrain with three prominent and representative approaches in Table~\ref{tab:related_work}: \textit{LangChain/LangGraph}, representing popular code-centric systems; \textit{ART}, a contemporary RL-focused framework; and \textit{Agent Lightning}, which focuses on hierarchical RL.
+To position our contributions, we compare ToolBrain with three representative approaches in Table~\ref{tab:related_work}: \textit{LangChain/LangGraph}\cite{langgraph2025}, representing popular code-centric systems; \textit{ART}\cite{hilton2025art}, a contemporary RL-focused framework; and \textit{Agent Lightning}\cite{luo2025agentlightningtrainai}, which focuses on hierarchical RL.
+ToolBrain aims to complement these systems by offering a lightweight, RL-centric interface that exposes reward signals at the level of agent traces and integrates practical features such as distillation and tool retrieval.